miaochengshi/miaochengshi.github.io/_pages/life.md

 Camping
 ======
 I love camping.
-I love lying out in the open at night looking up at the stars.
+I enjoy lying out in the open at night looking up at the stars.

 Wugongshan, Jiangxi                                   |  Wugongshan, Jiangxi                                 |  Wugongshan, Jiangxi
 :----------------------------------------:|:------------------------------------------:|:------------------------------------------: